 Consideration of the nature of the effluent, the flow, and the complexity of the discharge to determine if a discharge has a reasonable potential to cause or contribute to toxicity in the receiving water.
 Potential toxicants used by facilities based on high permitted discharge rates and the materials used are also considered.
 After considering these factors, best professional judgement is relied upon to make this assessment.

-A consideration of the results of the chemicalspecific reasonable potential analysis conducted for the permit, including the potential toxic impact of the discharge, supplemented when necessary with other relevant information.
+A consideration of the results of the chemical-specific reasonable potential analysis conducted for the permit, including the potential toxic impact of the discharge, supplemented when necessary with other relevant information.

 Consideration of any exceedances of any acute or chronic toxic effluent limitation in the current permit term or during a previous permit term.